wilix-team/iohook/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
-* Version used:
+* IOHook Version:
-* Environment name and version (e.g. Chrome 39, node.js 5.4):
+* Environment name and version (e.g. Chrome 39, node.js 5.4, electron 11.2):
 * Operating System and version (desktop or mobile):
-* Link to your project:
+* Optional Link to your project: